 Hope everyone is enjoying the holidays and filling their bellies (and waistline) with lots of holiday baking.
 I know we are, right Murray?

 - Bake for 10-12 minutes or until tops begin to crack.
-Cool 2 minutes before removing to wire racks.
+Cool 5 minutes before transferring to wire rack to finish cooling.

 Adapted from Taste of Home